crisp point lighthouse, lake superior upper peninsula of michigan

 Lighthouses on Lake Michigan

-Listed from east to west
+Listed from east to west.

 Naubinway Island Light is on a small island about 1 mile offshore in Lake Michigan surrounded by rocks and shoals.
 Established in 1931 to guide local vessels into the harbor at Naubinway.
 Original skeleton tower renoved and replaced by white cylindrical tower.
 Active light.